Shahriar-Mim/Car-Mechanic-Appointment-/README.md

 example, that the field isn't empty), phone, car engine no. (that it has only number in it), Appointment date (that it has only date in it), must select a mechanic from the list to ensure the entry.
-Final mark
-This assignment contributes 1/4 of the continuous assessment part of the course grade.